loading loading loading loading loading loading

 Difficulty:

-This is a pretty moderate hike.
-The trail is nearly all uphill, but provides switchbacks for most of the way.
-The last short portion of the hike also involves scaling some rocky sections, though nothing overly dangerous.
+The trail is nearly all uphill, yet provides switchbacks for most of the way.
+Put simply, it's a climb, although a relatively short one.
+The last small section of the hike also involves scaling some rocky sections, though nothing overly dangerous as long as you're careful.

 Directions: